touilleMan/outside-in-tdd/README.md

   montrer l'ordre chronologique inverse)
 - Commencer par écrire le feature test
-- We need to identify the side effects, what are we testing in this acceptance test? print this ordered transaction statements to the console.
+- We need to identify the side effects, what are we testing in this acceptance test?
+Print this ordered transaction statements to the console.
 So that's what we should be testing for.
 - Bien insister : on traite la console comme un système extérieur, comme on traiterait une base de données.